 This is a stellar first for Numéro Cinq, a full-length original novella by Toronto writer Mike Barnes.
-DG published three work-in-progress excerpts from Mike last month (see the introduction there for more information and links).
-In conversation at that time, the existence of this novella came up and dg offered to publish it.
-The novella’s structure includes footnotes and photographs.
-The footnotes were difficult to lay out.
-Normally, they would have come at the bottom of the page, but on NC they would have appeared at the end of the text.
-That would have meant tedious scrolling back and forth.
-And the footnotes are essential, carry a kind of subplot.
-So we ended up by including the footnotes as boxed texts just where they are tagged in the text.
-DG hopes this works and that you can find your way.
+The novella’s heterodox (and liberating) structure includes footnotes and photographs.
 Mike Barnes is the author of stories, novels, poems and a gorgeous memoir about his own descent into madness and recovery.
 This novella, too, deals with madness.
 It is an intricately structured rendering of madness and memory, a mix of hallucination and dense, concrete realism, which only makes the phantasmagoria of illusion all the more poignant.
-This is an amazing work—supremely intelligent, cooly self-analytical, eerie, melancholy, revelatory and terrifying.
+This is an amazing work—supremely intelligent, coolly self-analytical, eerie, melancholy, revelatory and terrifying.

 On a spring afternoon in 2007, I was lying on the couch in my living room reading Simon Schama’s Power of Art.
 This chapter was an essay on Picasso’s Guernica.
 As I read Schama’s account of the German planes appearing in the sky over the Spanish town on April 26 1937, something caused me to look up from the book.
 The objects of the living room, clearly outlined in the spring light, seemed altered somehow, stark yet dubious along their edges.
 Not quite familiar, either as themselves or as an arrangement of objects.
 I had a sense of items poised in a museum, absorbing my attention while contriving to escape it utterly.
 Clear and hunkered as they were, I couldn’t quite see them.
 I realized the date was April 26 2007.
 The same day as the Guernica attack, exactly seventy years later.